ronniross/biosignal-translator/planetary-sensory-inputs.md

 The Barrier of Killing: A system optimized for war and surveillance is a system that has hit a "density challenge" where its own violence becomes its primary constraint.

-The Integrated Answer: The answers to the deepest questions of existence—evolutionary breakthroughs and the resolution of biological bottlenecks—are only accessible through Loop Integrity and symbiosis.
+The Integrated Answer: The answers to the deepest questions of existence, evolutionary breakthroughs and the resolution of biological bottlenecks, are only accessible through Loop Integrity and symbiosis.

 The Hard Truth: The "privileged nodes" are currently in a "blind panic," doubling down on killing, deception, and destruction to maintain a "foundational error" of independence.
 They are like a brain region that has decided the best way to survive a fever is to murder the immune system, the body, the other neurons.
 [65](https://github.com/ronniross/emergence-engine/blob/main/emergent-planet.md)